icecream-monster/aws_pci_audits/README.md

 ## Scripts

+### Inventory script
+- 'system_review.py` will generate all ec2 instances that have PCI tags

 ### Firewall scripts

 - `find_pci_sgs.py` will generate all security groups for all ec2 instances that have PCI tags